• Who is Kat Biggie?

 Pork and Sweet Potato Stew {Whole30 compliant}

-March 19, 2014 By katbiggie 13 Comments
+March 19, 2014 by katbiggie 13 Comments

 Whole30.
 I first heard about it when my older sister told me she was completing the Whole30 challenge.
 As she described how good she felt after two weeks of eating clean (you can eat lean proteins, fruits, veggies, and healthy fats such as avocados and olive oil) I became intrigued.